Master's Programme (120 credits) in Information Technology

 Courses and competencies in focus

 In the Master’s programme in Information Technology, you develop theoretical and practical skills for research, development and implementation of computer technology.
-The basis of the programme is a computer technology perspective on information technology in close collaboration with industry.
+The basis of the programme is a technical, software-based perspective on information technology in close collaboration with industry.
+As such, you will require good programming skills.

-You obtain in-depth knowledge of computer science for the subject areas machine learning, image analysis, parallel computer programming, data mining and digital service innovation.
+You obtain in-depth knowledge of computer science for the subject areas data science, machine learning, artificial intelligence, edge computing and internet of things, image analysis, big data parallel programming, data mining, digital service innovation, and deep learning.
 At the same time, you gain experience of project work linked to research and service development, all in an international environment.

 The programme is conducted in English.